Ilex verticillata x serrata

 -

 When purchasing a female plant be sure to purchase the male variety that blooms at the same time.
-One male plant will pollinate up to 3-5 female shrubs.
-Be sure to place the female plants where the red berries can be seen and enjoyed for year-round interest.
+One male plant will pollinate three to five female shrubs.
+Place the female plants where the red berries can be seen and enjoyed for year-round interest.

 Quick ID Hints:

-- Berry has a terminal black dot, not a 'fly'.
+Berry has a terminal black dot (the dried stigma)

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.